aaaaaa123456789/libplum/docs/tutorial.md

 not required to be a power of two.)

-Whether an image uses [indexed-color mode][indexed] is determined entirely by its `palette` member: if this member is not `NULL`, then the image has a palette and uses [indexed-color mode][indexed]; if it is `NULL`, the image has no palette and it uses direct-color mode (i.e., pixel values are colors, as shown in the examples in previous sections).
+Whether an image uses [indexed-color mode][indexed] is determined entirely by its `palette` member: if this member is not a null pointer, then the image has a palette and uses [indexed-color mode][indexed]; if it is a null pointer, the image has no palette and it uses direct-color mode (i.e., pixel values are colors, as shown in the examples in previous sections).
 Note that the image's `max_palette_index` member is meaningless if the image doesn't use a palette.

 When loading an image, whether that image will use [indexed-color mode][indexed] or not is determined by a number of